First, be warned. What I am about to share is vague and nebulous.

 Created in partnership with Charity Navigator, this interactive map is updated daily with the most recent data on COVID-19 infection rates across the United States.
 Users can click on counties and view case data, while making a donation to charity in any of ten giving categories.
 The tagline “Give in the areas hardest hit” led to a remarkable response.
 One out of 15 people who saw our posts on social media visited our site.
 This was with zero name recognition or major media coverage.
 If you know anything about Internet marketing, you know how unusual those numbers are.

-After launching in early August, the website attracted more than 20,000 unique visitors within the space of about three weeks.
-We expect to hit 100,000 by early October.
-Our survey findings suggest that even when users chose not to give through the app, the availability of options contributed to a richer and more meaningful user experience.
+User survey findings suggest that even when users chose not to give through the app, the availability of options contributed to a richer and more meaningful user experience.